March 11th - May 20th

 An opening reception for Compressor will be held at IRL Miami on Saturday, March 11th from 7-10pm.

-In conjunction with Compressor, IRL will host three performance nights curated in collaboration with Rat Bastard, Look Alive, and DASSAD.
+In conjunction with Compressor, IRL will host three performance nights curated in collaboration with Rat Bastard, and DASSAD.
 In addition to which, IRL will launch it's first annual DIY Bazaar in May.
 All dates and participation info are TBA shortly.

 IRL is pleased to announce Compressor, a site-specific installation by Miami sound-artist, Juan Gonzalez.
 The installation utilizes sound, space, and object to reinterpret the philosophy of 20th-century futurism and the radical affinities of the Dada movement.